iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.53.1/report.md

 > I have changes my 5 star review to a 1 star!
 For urgent care services and to avoid a trip to the emergency room, this app has been great!
 However, my most recent experiences have not been the same.
 I have made 3 appointments for therapy services and each time we are prepared waiting for the appointment to start and the appointment drops or is canceled within minutes.
 Very disappointing!<br> :date: __2021-02-22 22:23:20__

 > Incompetence, telling me they called in my prescription, and they didn't.
 Connection problems on there part.
 If I could give a 0., I would.
 Warning.<br> :date: __2021-02-21 00:42:47__

-> They say if you have Medicare you pay 0!
-I was looking for a counselor not an MD.
-But what they dont say is, you can't get a counselor for an appointment unless your paying full price with no insurance!
-I tried with an alternate log in without insurance and could get an appointment right away, but with Medicare I couldn't even get an appointment period!!!
-This app is a freaking scam!
-Thanks for the help!<br> :date: __2021-02-17 00:08:01__

-> Delete<br> :date: __2021-02-14 03:16:37__

-> Horrible doctors that almost always miss diagnose you.
-Scam don't use it go to the urgent care you will end up going anyways.<br> :date: __2021-02-14 01:37:38__

-> HORRIBLE EXPERIENCE entered data and got TO pharmacy input a nd screen said "no pharmacy" listed Three days later tried and hitting on initial pro.pts for ins,pharm, etc dont work IM TOO SICK AND VERY DONE WITH THIS SLOW DISORGANIZED OUTFIT!!!<br> :date: __2021-02-13 22:13:21__

-> Dr.Phil said they take Medicare part b,4 a freedr.appt.they would not do this.<br> :date: __2021-02-13 20:58:56__